Definition of Depreciation

 The cause of depreciation is physical deterioration and obsolescence.

 Assets decrease in their value due to constant use and wear and tear.
 All assets have a useful life and every machine eventually reaches a point when it must be discarded, however good the repair policy of the organization is.

 An asset may become obsolete because of better designs, new inventions simply changed fashions.
 This may result in the asset being discarded even though it is still useful and in excellent physical condition.

 An asset may get exhausted through working.
 This is the case with minerals mines, oil wells, etc. On account of, continuous extraction of minerals or oil, a stage comes when the mine or well gets completely exhausted and nothing is left.
-Thus, after a specific period, the value of washing asset will be zero.
+Thus, after a specific period, the value of the washing asset will be zero.

 Efflux of time

 Certain asset’s value goes down with the passage of time.
 The following are the assets where it is applied: leasehold properties, patents or copyrights.